© Crown copyright 2017

 - have an agreement with the government

-- invested at least £3 million
+- have invested at least £3 million

 Holders of mine concessions and oil and gas agreements must apply for special agreements regarding this benefit.